nencki-lobi/lobi-inhouse/docs/mri_primer.md

 If you prefer GUI-based software, you can use [MRIConvert](https://lcni.uoregon.edu/downloads/mriconvert/mriconvert-and-mcverter).
 Detailed instructions on how to install and use this software are provided [here](https://lcni.uoregon.edu/downloads/mriconvert/mriconvert-and-mcverter).

 If you're more into command line, you can try `dcm2niix` (or `dcm2nii`), for more information go [here](https://www.nitrc.org/projects/dcm2nii/).
 Note, that this software is distributed with [MRIcron](https://www.nitrc.org/projects/mricron/) / [MRIcroGL](https://www.nitrc.org/projects/mricrogl/) image viewers and can be run from the command line or from the graphical user interface (GUI).
+Alternatively, standalone versions (command line only) can be obtained directly from [GitHub](https://github.com/rordenlab/dcm2niix) or some package managers such as Homebrew (see the Install section in README of the linked GitHub page).

 **NOTE:** Chris Rorden's Lab (group responsible for the development of `dcm2niix`) curates the [list](https://github.com/rordenlab/dcm2niix#alternatives) of software that can be used for `DICOM` to `NIfTI` conversion.